AndrewWarrington33/rosalind/README.md

 # Rosalind
- My solutions to Rosalind bioinformatics problems using python.
+ My solutions to Rosalind bioinformatics problems using Python.